python/mypy/docs/source/command_line.rst

 ``--new-semantic-analyzer``
-    This flag switches to an improved, experimental implementation of the *semantic analyzer*, which mypy uses internally to bind Python names to definitions.
+    This flag switches to an improved, experimental implementation of the *semantic analyzer* (the part of mypy that binds Python names to definitions).
 The old and the new semantic analyzers mostly behave identically.
 The new semantic analyzer is better at handling import cycles and forward references to definitions.
 It also fixes inconsistencies between the daemon and non-daemon modes, and it detects additional error conditions.

-    The next mypy release will use the new semantic analyzer by default, and the old semantic analyzer will be removed in the next release after that.
+    Likely, the next mypy release will use the new semantic analyzer by default, and the old semantic analyzer will be removed in the next release after that.